litmuschaos/v1-litmus-docs/docs/pod-delete.md

 - This Chaos Experiment can be triggered by creating a ChaosEngine resource on the cluster.
 To understand the values to provide in a ChaosEngine specification, refer [Getting Started](getstarted.md/#prepare-chaosengine)

-- Follow the steps in the sections below to prepare the ChaosEngine & execute the experiment.
+- Follow the steps in the sections below to create the chaosServiceAccount, prepare the ChaosEngine & execute the experiment.

 ### Prepare chaosServiceAccount